aNeux/SpringMVC-LibraryApp/readme.md

 It is a CRUD application which is an information system of a certain library with the ability to add readers, books and assign the latter to the first.

-Example **properties** file for describing the database connection is placed at *resources/database_connection.properties.origin* (please, remove *origin* suffix after setup).
+Example **properties** file for describing the database connection is placed at *src/main/resources/database_connection.properties.origin* (please, remove *origin* suffix after setup).

-Also, to prepare your database you can go to *init.sql* file and query all the statements. **Please, note**: queries in that file are prepared to be used with *PostgreSQL*.
+Also, to prepare your database you can go to *init.sql* file and query all the statements. **Be carefully**: queries in that file are prepared to be used with *PostgreSQL*.